stefanutti/unix-utils/scripts/README.md

-This projects contains useful scripts.
+This projects contains these scripts.

 | Scripts                                      | Description                                                       |
 | :---                                         | :---                                                              |